 Student applicants must currently be Columbian College sophomores or juniors, a minimum GPA of 3.4, a declared major, and no judicial or disciplinary findings against them.
 Funding must support work undertaken during the junior or senior year (or the summer before the junior year).
 Faculty mentors should be full-time faculty.

 Luther Rice Fellowships typically offer $3000 - $5,000 to the student for research-related expenditures, including summer living expenses, travel, materials, and equipment.
 The faculty mentor receives up to $1,000 for salary or professional development.

-The Luther Rice Undergraduate Research Fellowship Application consists of a Student Application, a Faculty Statement of Support, and official transcripts obtained from Colonial Central.
-By submitting their applications, students consent to allow selection committees to review their academic transcripts.
+The Luther Rice Undergraduate Research Fellowship Application consists of a) a Student Application, including a two-page research proposal and one-page description of the student's previous experience and future goals; b) a Faculty Statement of Support; and (c) unofficial transcripts obtained through Colonial Central.
+By submitting their applications, students thereby allow selection committees to review their academic record.